edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

     ![Firewall instructions](/images/v7/basics/origins-instructions.png)

-    The **Allowlisting** window will display a list of IPv4 and IPv6 blocks for standard traffic, Perimeter 81 for network security, AWS NAT gateway for the {{ PRODUCT }} Cloud, and the domain to which the {{ PRODUCT }} CLI connects when deploying to a development or CI/CD environment.
+    The **Allowlisting** window will display a list of IPv4 and IPv6 blocks for standard traffic, Perimeter 81 for network security, AWS NAT gateway for the {{ PRODUCT }} cloud, and the domain to which the {{ PRODUCT }} CLI connects when deploying to a development or CI/CD environment.

     <Callout type="important">